-The site is built with Astro and runs on Cloudflare Workers, with EmDash as the CMS behind it.
-Pages, posts, sections, forms, comments, menus, tags, categories, and much of the photo archive now live close to the site instead of being stitched together from far-away services on every request.
+The site is built with Astro and runs on Cloudflare, with EmDash as the CMS behind it.
+Pages, posts, sections, forms, comments, menus, tags, categories, and much of the photo archive are now derived from the site instead of being stitched together from far-away services (e.g. Ghost).

 Statuses come from Bluesky and AT Protocol.
 Check-ins are synced from Swarm into my own ATProto/PDS layer so they are not only trapped inside Swarm.
 The public site reads those dynamic streams through the sync worker, which keeps things faster and simpler than having the front end do that processing directly.